Book Now

 Back

-The Best Beach in Florida?
-Delray Beach Voted Number One
+Best Beaches in Florida: Why Delray Beach Was Voted Number One in 2024

-Scenic, natural, and accessible – these are just a few of the reasons Delray Beach was deservedly awarded “Best Beach in Florida” in USA TODAY’s 10Best Readers’ Choice Awards.
+Scenic, natural, and accessible – these are just a few of the reasons Delray Beach was deservedly awarded “Best Beach in Florida” in USA TODAY’s 10Best Readers’ Choice Awards in 2024.

 If there’s one thing Florida is known for, it’s sand, sun, and surf (okay, well, three things).
 With approximately 228 beaches – spanning roughly 835 miles along Florida’s coastline of straight stretches, gentle curves, and intricate inlets and islands – there is seemingly a swath of sand to be sought out around every corner.
 However, that doesn’t mean every beach is a best beach.
 In fact, there are only 10 golden crescents that get called out each year when they make the esteemed “Best Beach in Florida” list from USA TODAY 10Best Readers’ Choice Awards – many of them being located in Opal resort destinations, including Clearwater Beach, Treasure Island Beach, and Jupiter.